marq-andrew/cloud-jalendu/jalendu_readme.txt

   *ban* bans the [[user]] from the server.
 Banned members are banned by IP and can no longer join even if they change their IDs.

+  *agelock* removes the Age 18+ role from [[user]] if they have it and prevents Age 18+ from being self-assigned in #roles or by being assigned by a moderator.
+The user isn't notified when they are age locked but if they try to self-assign Age 18+ they will get a direct message indicating that they can't select the role and to direct message a moderator.
+A message is also logged to #system-messages.
+The messages to the user and to #system-messages are only sent after the first attempt at self-assignment.
+If the Age 18+ role is assigned by a moderator to an age locked member, the role is automatically removed and a message sent to #system-messages.

+  Age locks automatically expire after 12 months.

+  *age unlock* deletes the age lock on a member.

 **/readme** sends you a direct message containing the instructions and information about the Jalendu bot that you are reading right now.